unoplatform/uno/doc/articles/controls/GLCanvasElement.md

     gl.BindVertexArray(oldVAO);
 }
 ```

 Similarly, make sure to disable depth testing at the end if you choose to enable it.
 To reduce bugs, some of the more common OpenGL state variables are restored automatically for you, but don't depend on this behaviour.

+To learn more about using Silk.NET as a C# binding for OpenGL, see the examples in the Silk.NET repository [here](https://github.com/dotnet/Silk.NET/tree/main/examples/CSharp).
+Note that the windowing and inputs APIs in Silk.NET are not relevant to `GLCanvasElement`, since Uno Platform has its own support for input and windowing.

 Additionally, `GLCanvasElement` has an `Invalidate` method that can be used at any time to tell the Uno Platform runtime to redraw the `GLCanvasElement`, calling `RenderOverride` in the process.
 Note that `RenderOverride` will only be called once per `Invalidate` call and the output will be saved to be used in future frames.
 To update the output, you must call `Invalidate`.
 If you need to continuously update the output (e.g. in an animation), you can add an `Invalidate` call inside `RenderOverride`.